easytarget/microPyEZfonts/README.md

 The selection provided here covers the devault U8G2 fonts, a lot of common X11 fonts and the 'spleen' small font set.
 There are some symbol and icon fonts but I wish the selction was better, sorry.

-## Drivers
+# Drivers
-The font writer should work with all displays that have a microPython framebuffer compatible driver, a selection of 'good' drivers is provided (along with some documentation on using your own driver) in the `drivers` folder.
+The font writer should work with all displays that have a microPython framebuffer compatible driver

+A selection of 'good' drivers is provided (along with some documentation on using your own driver) in the `drivers` folder.

 # Easy use via `ezFBfont.py`
 *easyFBfont* is a Class that is initiated against a framebuffer device, and a font..